WHAT IS A ROOT CANAL?

 If left untreated, an abscessed tooth can cause serious oral health problems and sometimes lead to serious systemic health complications.

-To learn more about receiving a root canal in Omaha, Nebraska, please contact Dentistry For Health at 402-932-0282 to schedule an appointment with one of our skilled dentists.
+To learn more about receiving a root canal in Omaha, Nebraska, please contact Dentistry For Health at 402-932-0282 to schedule an appointment with our skilled dentist.